mr0re1/website/content/testing/_index.md

 ## Why Model-Based Testing?
 Hand-written test cases don’t scale.
 As systems grow more stateful and concurrent, it becomes impossible to anticipate every edge case.
 Most testing completely misses concurrency issues.

 With **Model-based testing (MBT)**, instead of writing tests, you define *how your system should behave*.
-FizzBee then generates and runs thousands of scenarios, automatically checking your implementation against the model.
+FizzBee then generates and runs lots and lots of scenarios, automatically checking your implementation against the model.

 It’s like property-based testing for **stateful, concurrent systems**.